-Thoracic spondylosis, although not as common as cervical or lumbar spondylosis, is a common back disorder in people over the age of 50.
+Thoracic spondylosis, although not as common as cervical or lumbar spondylosis, is a frequent back disorder that occurs in people over the age of 50.
 “Spondylosis” is a blanket term used by physicians to describe general deterioration in the spine.
-Thoracic spondylosis, then, is degeneration of the soft tissue in the thoracic section, or mid-section, of the spine.
+Thoracic spondylosis is degeneration of the soft tissue in the thoracic section, or mid-section, of the spine.

 An overview of thoracic spondylosis